cybozu-go/cke/example/README.md

 ## Checking the logs

-Kubernetes cluster construction will begin.
+Once the cluster configuration is set, CKE will soon install Kubernetes.

 You can see the operation history with the following command.